 There are four levels of hospice care:

 - Routine Hospice Care – This type of hospice care includes nursing and home health aide services.

 - Continuous Home Care – This level provides nursing care services on a continuous basis during a crisis.

-- General Inpatient care refers to care provided in a hospital or other inpatient facility.
-Inpatients are admitted and stay at least one night depending on their condition. – A nurse or physician provides services just as the person would receive in a hospital setting.
+- General Inpatient Care – A nurse or physician provides services just as the person would receive in a hospital setting.

 - Respite Care – Caregivers get a break by having a home health aide or nurse come to the home to take care of the person.

 The levels of hospice care change as needs change.
 Routine hospice may turn into continuous, or respite may turn into a routine level, etc.

 Hospice care services depend on needs and desires.
 Depending on the home health agency’s hospice care services, people can receive the following services while at home.